 All medicines have risks and benefits.
-Your doctor will have weighed the risks of you taking Noxicid against the benefits they expect it will have for you.
+Your doctor has weighed the risks of you taking Noxicid against the benefits they expect it will have for you.

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.

 Keep this leaflet with the medicine.
 You may need to read it again.

 Noxicid is taken to treat reflux oesophagitis.
 This can be caused by "washing back" (reflux) of food and acid from the stomach into the food pipe (oesophagus).

 Reflux can cause a burning sensation in the chest rising up to the throat, also known as heartburn.

 Noxicid is also taken to help stop reflux oesophagitis coming back or relapsing.

 Upper gastrointestinal symptoms associated with non-steroidal anti-inflammatory drugs (NSAIDs) therapy

 Noxicid is taken to treat the symptoms of pain or discomfort, in the stomach caused by NSAIDs, a type of medicine for pain or inflammation.

 Noxicid is also taken to help heal and prevent ulcers caused by NSAIDs.